If you're running Hecatomb on a HPC cluster, we absolutely recommend setting up a Snakemake profile.

 Additional Snakemake commands

 As mentioned, Hecatomb is powered by Snakemake but runs via a launcher for your convenience.
-The launcher--called with hecatomb--lets you specify the directory with your reads, host genome, where to save the results, whether to do an assembly, and either specify the number of threads to use or a profile to use.
 Snakemake itself has many command line options, and the launcher can pass additional commands on to Snakemake.

 One such example is if you're not production ready you might wish to do a 'dry-run', where the run is simulated but no jobs are submitted, just to see if everything is configured correctly.
 To do that, Snakemake needs the dry run flag (--dry-run, --dryrun, or -n).
 In Hecatomb, simply tack it on to the end of your command: